What Is Apple Digital Masters and Why Does It Matter?

 The Apple Digital Masters pipeline is designed to minimize that.
 A properly prepared high-resolution source file gives the encoder room to do its job cleanly.
 The result is a lossy file that actually sounds like the master, not a degraded version of it.

-The Apple Digital Masters add-on is a separate deliverable from your standard master.
-It includes a 24-bit high-resolution file prepared and verified to Apple's specifications, checked using Apple's own tools to confirm true peak compliance and encoding behavior before delivery.
+The Apple Digital Masters deliverable is included as a standard part of the mastering process here.
+It is a 24-bit high-resolution file prepared and verified to Apple's specifications, checked using Apple's own tools to confirm true peak compliance and encoding behavior before delivery.

 The true peak limit for Apple Digital Masters is -1 dBTP.
 That is not an arbitrary number.
 It is the ceiling that gives Apple's AAC encoder enough headroom to reconstruct the waveform accurately without pushing inter-sample peaks into distortion territory on the other side of the conversion.